azaleas/gizmo/readme.md

 For admin url, check urls.py file.

-For [heroku demo](https://gizmoapp.herokuapp.com).
-App uses free Authy plan, so there will be a daily limitation for SMSs.
+For [heroku demo](https://gizmoapp.herokuapp.com) app uses free Authy plan, so there will be a daily limitation for SMSs.

 #### Tests:
  - account/tests - for Business Logic tests on Django.
 External api requests for authy-python were mocked.

 #### Front End Prototyping

-UX/UI wasn't the main concern for this project, so for fast frontend prototyping [Semantic UI](https://semantic-ui.com) framework was used.
+UX/UI wasn't the main concern for this project, so for the fast frontend prototyping [Semantic UI](https://semantic-ui.com) framework was used.
 This framework also requires [jQuery](http://jquery.com), so that's why jQuery was also used to make the AJAX requests.
 All the external css and js files are called from [cdnjs.com](https://cdnjs.com).

 ----------

 #### Overall Results and Docs
 All user cases were achieved.
 The App was built on Windows OS and demo app is hosted on Heroku(with free tier option).
 Authy-python library was a great help.
 The PyPi version didn't support python 3, so it was installed from Github.
 I had some issues with Django Debug Toolbar while creating the tests.
 That's why a separate settings file for tests was created in settings folder.
 Further code refactoring can be made to reduce the repetitive code.
 Also, CSS can be rewritten to avoid big CSS file of Semantic UI.
-For js part, jQuery can be replaced with ZeptoJS.
+For js part, jQuery can be replaced with ZeptoJS or with native JavaScript ES6 (for AJAX calls fetch api or axios can be used)

 The app was created thanks to this literature: